 Skip to main content

-Practical Action at
+Practical Action at COP26

-What do we bring to COP26?
+What did Practical Action bring to COP26?

-How are we involved?
+How were we involved?

-Our five main asks for COP26
+Our asks

-Limit Warming to 1.5°C
+Limit Warming to 1.5C

 Deep decarbonisation is required to limit future global temperature rise to a maximum of 1.5°C above pre-industrial levels.
 Each increase in temperature rise adds to the severity of climate impacts.